Meet the Team

 Katie Donovan-Adekanmbi: Business Development Manager

 Katie is particularly passionate about Social Justice and believes everyone has the right to ‘self-actualisation’.

 Katie has worked for Southern Brooks Community Partnership for 6 years.
 Starting her career journey as a Community Development Worker in Filton.
-Katie has since worked across teams such as Family Support, Youth Work and Training and is now the Sustainable Communities Manager.
+Katie has since worked across teams such as Family Support, Youth Work and Training and is now the Business Development Manager.

 ‘No two days are ever the same.
 The variety keeps me energised and my job interesting’.

 BA Hons International Relations & Studies in Social Psychology

 Foundation PRINCE 2

 Alison is passionate about equality and social justice and actively campaigns to reduce period poverty.
 She is a highly-regarded leader and manager with a long history of working in the public and voluntary sectors in children and family services.